flybywiresim/docs/docs/dev-corner/dev-guide/contribute.md

 - Maintain separation of concerns
 - Do not be afraid to separate code into logical blocks, even if resulting sub-functions are only used locally (while maintaining a reasonable limit)
 - (aircraft development specific) Avoid polling - prefer reactive APIs (but remain sure of not introducing state that cannot be externally read)
-- Avoid introducing new technologies/languages without talking with the development team
+- Avoid introducing new technologies/languages without talking to the development team

 Additionally, a few practices are straight up forbidden:

-- Do not use `async/await` without a good reason (it does not make code run faster unless you are calling threaded APIs like `fetch`)
+- Do not use `async/await` without a good reason (it does not make code run faster, unless you are calling threaded APIs like `fetch`)
 - Do not use hungarian notation (b, m, g identifier prefixes)
 - Do not perform business logic calculations in presentation code